-Is the Neighbourhood Area within 10km of any of Wye Valley and Forest of Dean Bat Sites the individual sites that make up the Wye Valley & Forest of Dean Bat Sites? are 21.6km away from the Neighbourhood Area.
+Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley & Wye Valley and Forest of Dean Bat Sites are 32km away from the Parish.
+Forest of Dean Bat Sites?

 Wye Valley Woodlands SAC: